 You just have to sign in using your Google Workspace account and Tensorfuse will automatically manage the token for you.

-After this, run the following command to setup Tensorkube on your AWS account:
+After this, run the following command to sync your local environment with the cloud environment:

 Deploying your first Tensorkube app